ElenaScholz/xView2SiameseUNet/README.md

 After this you have two options to run the training:
 02_Training.cmd as a slurm job or the 02_developer_main.py

+⭐📝 Cool that you looked into `slurm`!
+I see that you used the templates from the terrabyte docu, very good.
+If you want to improve them, start with using `.slurm` as prefix instead of `.cmd`.
+I do not know why this is recommended in the terrabyte docu tbh... its weird to see this ending for such a file to me at least ;)

 All written outputs can be found within the dataset directory: